-Chemotherapy is the use of cytoxic (anti-cancer) drugs to destroy tumour cells by disturbing their growth.
-As the drugs (temporarily) act on healthy cells as well as tumour cells, they may cause some unpleasant short-term side-effects.
+Chemotherapy is the use of cytotoxic (anti-cancer) drugs to destroy tumour cells by disturbing their growth.
+But the drugs temporarily act on healthy cells as well as tumour cells.
+This can lead to some unpleasant short-term chemotherapy side-effects.

 Chemotherapy acts on rapidly or frequently dividing cells.
 Any cells in the body that divide frequently are therefore vulnerable to chemotherapy.
 These include skin and hair cells and those lining the digestive system.
 This is why these parts of the body are often affected by chemotherapy.